Cognitive Decline Treatment Specialist in Lehigh Acres FL

 Declines that begin early are unlikely to be attributable to conditions specific to later life, such as retirement from paid employment, certain age-related diseases, or menopause.

 According to several studies, cognitive decline may begin after midlife, but most often occurs at older ages, typically higher than 70.
-Until people are about 50 years old, the relatively little decline in performance occurs.
+Until people are about 50 years old, a relatively little decline in performance occurs.
 In addition to this, cognitive abilities generally remain stable throughout adult life until around age sixty, and there is no or little drop in performance before age 55.
 Finally, most abilities tend to peak in early midlife, plateau until the late fifties or sixties, and then show a decline at a slow pace, which then accelerates into the late 70s.

-Although the cognitive decline is age-related for most people, the exact cause is still not known.
+Although cognitive decline is age-related for most people, the exact cause is still not known.
 Cognitive decline can be caused by elements of a person’s environment that are not conducive to normal brain health, such as exposure to toxins or pollutants.
 In addition, when the body does not receive proper nutrition, it cannot function as well as it is supposed to.
 Certain elements, enzymes, etc., are required.
 Many studies have determined that with malnutrition the brain becomes unable to process thoughts as effectively, learning efficiency decreases, concentration becomes more difficult and decision-making is more difficult.
 If general nutrition is not attended to, this decline can become permanent.

 Yes, cognitive decline can be reversed.
 The main component of preventing and reversing cognitive decline is, according to countless studies, proper nutrition.
 Three main nutrients integral to this process include omega-3 fatty acids; vitamin B12; and beta-carotene.